-- In the opioids litigation, Carolyn represents the State of Indiana and the State of Vermont in their opioid investigations and litigation related to pharmaceutical manufacturers, drug distributors, and pharmacies for their roles in the ongoing opioid crisis.
+- In the opioids litigation, Carolyn represents the states of Indiana and Vermont in their investigation of and litigation against entities responsible for the deceptive marketing and sale of opioids.

 - Member of the Lead Counsel Committee in nationwide litigation involving CenturyLink customers alleging they were overcharged and billed for services they didn’t request or authorize.